Best Ascent Speed for Scuba Diving

 The Bubbles You Don’t Feel

-Bubbles will form on ascent (they do… for all of us, on every dive) but with a controlled ascent (max ascent speed) their size doesn’t grow large enough to cause us physical damage.
+Bubbles will form on the ascent (they do… for all of us, on every dive) but with a controlled ascent (max ascent speed) their size doesn’t grow large enough to cause us physical damage.
 They remain sub-clinical – not requiring medical treatment and generally not recognized as ‘symptomatic’ of the bends.
 But they exist and they can still have a physiological effect on us… primarily in the form of post-dive fatigue.

 The existence of sub-clinical bubbles is well understood by decompression theorists and researchers.
 Those ‘micro’ bubbles can be identified and counted using modern medical technology, such as; MRI and Doppler ultrasound.
 Furthermore, the number of those bubbles has been proven to relate directly to the profile of the diver’s ascent from depth; ascent speed and stops.
 Testing for sub-clinical microbubbles has validated both the need for controlled ascent rates and the benefit of safety stops.

 The table (below) was published in a DAN article examining varied approaches to ascent profiles.
-It was particularly focused upon fast tissue compartments (those most critical on recreational, no-stop dives).
+It was particularly focused on fast tissue compartments (those most critical on recreational, no-stop dives).
 The ‘bubble score’ indicates the level of micro (sub-clinical) bubbles recorded in test divers via doppler ultra-sound testing.
 The higher the score, the more bubbles were recorded.

 It is surprising to note that the slowest ascent rate (3 m/min) provided the highest bubble score (although no safety stop was conducted, which also heavily influences bubble score).
 Faster ascents (9 m/min), with safety stops, significantly reduced the existence of bubbles measured in the test divers.

-THAT is what technical divers understand; because they tend to be more ‘self-aware’ and ‘self-diagnostic’ of their physiological state after surfacing from their dives.
+That is what technical divers understand; because they tend to be more ‘self-aware’ and ‘self-diagnostic’ of their physiological state after surfacing from their dives.
 They also have a more intimate understanding of ‘gradient factors’ (pressure differentials) with respect to off-gassing efficiency versus the risk of DCS.
 Technical divers follow an accurate, optimized, pre-defined ascent rate, and are not merely constrained to remain below a ‘maximum speed’.

 When they get their ascent ‘right’ with considerable precision, they feel much fresher after a dive.
-When the ascent is improper, they feel fatigue or malaise in varying degrees… even if they don’t get bent.
+When the ascent is improper, they feel fatigued or malaise in varying degrees… even if they don’t get bent.

 It’d be easy to dismiss that as a “tekkie thing”, but the physics and physiology apply equally consistently to recreational divers.
-Likewise, the instance of recreational divers feeling that post-dive fatigue is equally well understood.
+Likewise, the instance of recreational divers feeling post-dive fatigue is equally well understood.
 Most of us have felt that… for some, it’s a routine, normal occurrence.

 The Post-Dive Zombie